 Nuts are very nutritious as they have a high proportion of monounsaturated fats.
 These healthful types of fat are essential to a range of bodily functions, such as cell growth and protecting organs.
 They are different in structure than saturated and trans fats, which are unhealthful fats.

-Nuts are also high in protein and contain a range of other nutrients, including:
+Nuts are also high in protein and

 - vitamins E and K